supload/technical-whitepaper/technical-whitepaper.md

 1. **Payment Scalability -** Integration with the lightning network on the Bitcoin and Litecoin blockchains.
 This will facilitate near realtime micropayments to Supload users as their content is generating pageviews.
 Think of it as streaming payments.
 2. **Permanent Decentralized Storage -** All uploads to Supload will be permanently stored in the uncensorable IPFS data network.
 Your images and videos can never be removed.
 3. **Decentralized Computation -** Utilizing the proposed Plasma smart contract framework on the Ethereum blockchain, computation of the current website state (new posts, votes, user authorization, moderation) will be available on our own public blockchain.
 Computation by miners will be rewarded with the SUP token.
 4. **Decentralized Image and Video Compression -** User experience still needs to be a priority.
 Heavy computation needs to be done to separate large video files into small chunks to facilitate different resolution playback depending on available bandwidth.
-Images need to be compressed to different resolutions to enable fast loading on slower internet connections.
+Images need to be compressed to different resolutions to enable fast loading on slower internet connections and smaller mobile screens.
 The golem network is a possible solution to renting cpu time from a network of users to run the necessary computation.

 ## Current State of Decentralized Applications

 Not all the necessary applications exist today to completely decentralize Supload.
 Fortunately, everything we need is currently under development.
-Thanks to the recent rise in fundraising from the initial coin offering model, the speed at which the necessary applications are being built is being greatly expedited.
-The decentralized internet is coming, rapidly.
+Thanks to the recent rise in fundraising from the initial coin offering fundraising model, the speed at which the necessary applications are being built is being greatly expedited.
+The decentralized internet is coming, and quickly.
 ICO's have assured that.
 We want to be one of the first consumer applications that connects all of these applications into a easy to use product that can achieve mass adoption.

 With that said, the problems these applications are trying to solve are extremely difficult computer science problems that have never been solved before.
 So putting exact completion dates on each of these features is very difficult.
 Here is how we see the current landscape.

 ![Current State of Decentralized Applications](https://i.supload.com/rygoFMFls-.png)

-Unfortunately, the biggest and most important advancement, Plasma, needs to occur primarily at the protocol level.
+Unfortunately, the biggest and most important feature, Plasma, needs to occur primarily at the protocol level.
 We're just not seeing the rapid development on the protocol level that is happening with startup applications that are creating a new token to sell for funding.
 The economic incentive is just far greater than contributing your time to advance a protocol like Ethereum.
 But the potential benefit that a scaling solution like Plasma or Lighting could produce is immense and necessary.
 So this raises a difficult question.
 Where should the money to fund protocol level development come from?
 Private funding?
 Crowd funding?

 That is why we're going to commit, after the successful completion of our token sale, a full time developer to helping solve the blockchain scalability problem.
 This roadmap relies heavily on the Plasma Ethereum framework, it only makes sense for us to contribute full time work for it's completion.

 Upon full funding in our token sale, we will also commit a full time developer to helping the open source projects surrounding the blockchain ecosystem.
 HLS streaming of video from IPFS sources is a currently open issue on github for example.
-Or committing code to the wallet manufacturers with lightning network integration.
+Or committing code to the wallet manufacturers to help with lightning network integration.

 We hope this start a new trend in tokenized applications.
 If you are a well funded startup relying on future protocol and open source products, hire full time developers to help speed up the future decentralized web.